US JCI SENATE FOUNDATION SCHOLARSHIP PROGRAM

 The Foundation is a fully qualified, IRS approved 501©(3) foundation.
 Our IRS tax ID Number is 38-2680101.
 All contributions to the Foundation are deductible for federal income and estate tax purposes.

 From September to November of each year, each JCI Senate state organization (or foundation) distributes to schools and boards of education throughout their state the necessary application forms for determination of the recipients of scholarship grants.
-The deadline for return of the completed application forms to the state chairperson is January 9, 2015.
-In July/August a list of states that participate in this program will be posted below along with a contact (mailing address) for each state.
+The deadline for return of the completed application forms to MOST state chairperson is January 09, 2015.
+For residents of Tennessee, the deadline is Jan.
+23, 2015.

 A panel of judge’s reviews each application received in each state and the two top ranked applications per state are forwarded to the U.S. JCI Senate Foundation.
 An outside, independent panel of educators reviews the applications submitted from the states and the winners of the scholarship grants are selected by that panel.